horseshoedev/noir_digital_prints/README.md

 ### This site is an ecommerce website selling art prints.
 A user can also leave a testimonial and request something custom.

+### to do

+fix import issues
+upgrade django
+restyle
+hook up to digital ocean

 ### Atribution